Who is on The Graham Norton Show this week?

 They’re joined by Scottish actor Alan Cumming and Disaster star and author Sharon Horgan.
 If Craig David is your flava, you’re in luck as he’ll be performing ‘Born To Do It’ earlier than chatting to Graham about his upcoming tour.

-Daniel Radcliffe and Alan Cumming will probably be selling Endgame, a brand new play at London’s Outdated Vic theatre during which they each star.
+Daniel Radcliffe and Alan Cumming shall be selling Endgame, a brand new play at London’s Outdated Vic theatre by which they each star.
 They’ll additionally chat to Graham about their experiences dwelling throughout the pond and what life is like after showing in an enormous Hollywood franchise (Cumming performed Nightcrawler within the 2003 X-Males movie X2).

-Miriam Margolyes is all the time a riot on the present, whether or not she’s telling one among her traditional X-rated anecdotes or questioning who her A-list co-stars are.
+Miriam Margolyes is at all times a riot on the present, whether or not she’s telling certainly one of her traditional X-rated anecdotes or questioning who her A-list co-stars are.
 This time spherical, she’ll be discussing her Name The Midwife position and why she by no means watches herself in something.

 The Graham Norton Present will air on BBC One at 10:35pm on Friday 10th January 2020.